GregT2207/currency-conversion/README.md

 ## Usage notes
 When viewing raw JSON data your browser may display the number wrong due to floating point number behaviour.
 The Network tab will show the correct figure being returned.

-Unit tests and a database seeder are provided.